krishna-brah/caelus-alpha_build/README.md

-# Caelus Platform 🌟
+# CAELEUS - Sustainable Fashion Platform 🌟

-Caelus is a revolutionary sustainable fashion platform that connects designers and consumers through an AI-powered ecosystem.
+CAELEUS is a revolutionary sustainable fashion platform that connects designers and consumers through an AI-powered ecosystem.
 Our platform emphasizes high-quality, sustainable fashion while fostering a community of conscious creators and consumers.

 ## 🌿 Vision